Holben888/slinkity-home/src/docs/quick-start.md

 ```

 ...and your shiny new site will appear in the `_site` folder (or [wherever you tell 11ty to build your site](https://www.11ty.dev/docs/config/#output-directory)).

+But wait, you might not have any templates to build yet!
+Let's change that.

 ## Adding your first component shortcode